opensearch-project/documentation-website/_ml-commons-plugin/custom-local-models.md

 To learn how to use the model for vector search, see [Using an ML model for neural search]({{site.url}}{{site.baseurl}}/search-plugins/neural-search/#using-an-ml-model-for-neural-search).

-## Question Answering models
+## Question answering models

-Question Answering model extracts the answer to the question from a given context.
-Currently ml-commons supports context in `text` format.
+A question answering model extracts the answer to a question from a given context.
+ML Commons supports context in `text` format.

 To register a question answering model, send a request in the following format.
 Specify the `function_name` as `QUESTION_ANSWERING`: